Lawyer for a Rear-End Car Accident

-The insurance adjuster could say your brake lights didn’t function correctly or that you stopped to suddenly, etc.
+The insurance adjuster could say your brake lights didn’t function correctly or that you stopped too suddenly, etc.

 The comparative negligence laws allow a driver to pursue financial compensation from the other driver even if you were partially at fault.
 All of this stuff is best handled by your injury lawyer, so call Daniel Kim today for a FREE consultation.

-And there is the case where a 3rd driver strikes the 2nd driver in front of them, which then pushes that 2nd car into the first vehicle.
+- And there is the case where a third driver strikes the second driver in front of them, which then pushes that second car into the first vehicle.

 You might be the most cautious and careful driver on the road here in Southern California, but it’s the other drivers (like teenage drivers for example) that you need to worry about.